 What you can do

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your appointment.
-List your questions from most important to least important in case time runs out.
-For problems related to depression, some basic questions to ask your doctor include:
+Prepare a list of questions ahead of time, from most to least important in case time runs out.
+Basic questions to ask your doctor include:

 What to expect from your doctor